TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ## 1- Introduction

-This document is a specification of the CLuster Exposure verificAtion (CLEA) protocol meant to warn the participants of a private event (e.g., wedding or private party) or the persons present in a commercial or public location (e.g., bar, restaurant, sport center, or train) that became a cluster because a certain number of people who were present at the same time have been tested COVID+.
+This document is a specification of the CLuster Exposure verificAtion (CLEA) protocol meant to warn the participants of a private event (e.g., wedding or private party) or the persons present in a commercial or public location (e.g., bar, restaurant, sport center, or train), when this event or location later became a cluster because a certain number of people who were present at the same time have been tested COVID+.

 It is based:

-- on a central server, under the responsibility of an authority (typically a health authority), that automatically detects potential clusters;
+- on a central server, in order to automatically detect potential clusters.
+This server is under the responsability of a health authority;

 - on the display a QR code at the location or on a ticket, either in a static (e.g., printed) or dynamic manner (e.g., via a dedicated device, smartphone, or tablet);

 - and on a smartphone application.

-This smartphone application enables its user to scan a QR code, to store it locally for the next 14 days, and to perform periodic risk analyses, in a decentralized manner.
+This smartphone application is used to scan a QR code, to store it locally for the next 14 days, and to perform periodic risk analyses, in a decentralized manner, on the smartphone.
-In order to enable this decentralized (i.e., on the smartphone) risk analysis, information about clusters (location pseudonyms and timing information) needs to be disclosed.
+In order to enable this decentralized risk analysis, information about clusters (i.e., the location pseudonyms and timing information) needs to be disclosed.
 We believe this is an acceptable downside because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is indirectly linked to the location manager).

 Two broad categories of use-cases exist:

 - those involving a synchronous scan of a QR code, for situations where a user scans a QR code upon entering an event or location (e.g., a restaurant);

-- those involving an asynchronous scan of a QR code, for situations where a QR code is produced that can be scanned either in advance or after visiting the event or location (e.g., an on-line train ticketing service can add a QR code on the ticket to let a user scan it at its discretion).
+- those involving an asynchronous scan of a QR code, for situations where a QR code is generated that can be scanned either in advance or after visiting the event or location (e.g., an on-line train ticketing service can add a QR code on the ticket to let a user scan it at its discretion).

 Finally, the CLEA protocol is also meant to be used by the location employees in order to warn them if their work place is qualified as cluster, or on the opposite to let them upload information to the server if they are themselves tested COVID+.